 The Future Is Now

 At this moment, mainstream feature films are the most powerful marketing tools on the planet.
-In 2012, advertisers spent over $20 billion dollars on product placement in entertainment. [citation] That’s TWENTY.
-BILLION.
-DOLLARS.
-Needless to say, product placement and brand integration is a deeply rooted trend that is not going away any time soon.
+In 2012, advertisers spent over $20 BILLION on product placement in entertainment. [citation] Needless to say, product placement and brand integration is a deeply rooted trend that is not going away any time soon.

 And don’t forget, Big Tobacco has their own astronomical advertising budgets as well.
-The Federal Trade Commission has stated that tobacco companies spent over $8 billion on advertising in 1999 alone and over $15 billion in 2003… And that’s what was actually on the books.
-Don’t forget all of the cash deals, watches, automobiles, and purebred horses that might not be counted as payments for tobacco product placement.
+The Federal Trade Commission has stated that tobacco companies spent over $8 BILLION on advertising in 1999 alone and over $15 BILLION in 2003… And that’s what was actually on the books.
+Don’t forget all of the cash deals, watches, automobiles, and purebred horses that might have been used as payments for tobacco product placement.

 Also, as it turns out modern research really does prove that consumer response is much higher when a product is actually used by the celebrity/actor rather than simply appearing in the background.
-So why not negotiate a bigger role for your tobacco product by working with the most beloved brotherly moviemaking duo who can weave it seamlessly into their zany, award-winning films?
+So why not negotiate a bigger role for your tobacco product by working with the most beloved brotherly moviemaking duo, the Coen brothers, who can weave it seamlessly into their zany, award-winning films seen by millions of people?

-As our society continues to ban tobacco advertising and outlaw smoking in public places, I guess it seems somewhat obvious why Big Tobacco — with their deep, deep pockets — would go to all these lengths and why tobacco use becomes more and more prevalent onscreen despite the complete ban of tobacco product placement in motion pictures back in 1998. [citation]
+As our society continues to ban tobacco advertising and outlaw smoking in public places, I guess it seems somewhat obvious why Big Tobacco — with their deep, deep pockets — would go to all these lengths and why tobacco use becomes more and more prevalent onscreen despite the complete ban of tobacco product placement in motion pictures back in 1998 under the Master Settlement Agreement. [citation]

 “Pain is temporary, film is forever.” -old Hollywood adage

 As you can see, each piece of the puzzle really has been leading in only one direction and ultimately paints a horrifying picture of the Coen brothers’ tobacco agenda.
-Even just scratching the surface I am convinced that Big Tobacco seems to have been a pillar in Hollywood and the motion picture industry since its inception.
-It’s like some big inside joke that everyone in Hollywood gets and I’m not in on.
+Even just scratching the surface I am convinced that Big Tobacco seems to have been a major pillar in Hollywood and the motion picture industry since its inception.
+It’s like some big inside joke that everyone in Hollywood takes for granted and I’m just not in on it.
 I mean, every time you see a classic scene from old films someone is usually smoking, and doing it glamorously.

 Since my epiphany I have been gripped; completely under a spell by the overwhelming use of tobacco in Hollywood and anywhere else it appears.
-Since then, I have done everything within my power to cover the story from all angles while also performing the insanely tedious task of searching for tobacco within the 17 original films by the Coen brothers.
+Since then, I have done everything within my power to cover the story from all angles while also performing the insanely tedious task of searching for tobacco within the 17 original films by the Coen brothers, merely as an example.

-Ultimately, this in depth study of tobacco & the Coen brothers has in many ways ruined my great love of movies.
+Ultimately, this in depth study — tobacco, the Coen brothers, and other mainstream movies — has in many ways ruined my great passion for movies.
 Since performing the pain-staking research of counting each and every single cigarette & ashtray inside the Coens brothers’ films, I have been unable to go anywhere or do anything without tobacco-related objects screaming out to me.
-Tobacco products in entertainment media & in real life seem to jump out to me now like never before.
-The more films I watch these days, the easier it is for me to conceive of clever agents working behind the scenes to pepper our favorite movies with tobacco products.
+Tobacco products in entertainment media and in real life seem to jump out to me now like never before.
+The more films I watch these days, the easier it is for me to conceive of clever agents working behind the scenes to pepper our favorite movies with unsavory tobacco products.
 Also, I’ve learned quite alot about things like product placement; probably more than anyone should know and still be able to maintain that certain level of naiveté that is required to enjoy films on an emotional level.
 Going forward, it is likely I will be watching alot less movies and television altogether.

 As one Hudsucker board member says: “I’m getting off this merry-go-round!”

 Unfortunately, I feel like I have seen more than a hundred lifetimes’ worth of tobacco advertisements in one form or another and I don’t think I can bear to witness another.
 I’ve spent nearly two years of my life researching this project by watching movies, reading books, tracking down research papers… Basically chipping away at the story.
 During that time, I’ve also had the pleasure of seeing a new Coen brothers’ film released which in many ways has totally confirmed my off-the-wall theories.
 The Coens’ latest film Hail, Caesar!
-(2015) delivered the second most tobacco incidents of any Coen brothers’ film!
-As I mentioned, the Coens might be working on a remake of “Scarface” so maybe they can break their own record for tobacco incidents.
+(2015) delivered the second most tobacco incidents of any Coen brothers’ film in history!
+As I mentioned, the Coens might be working on a remake of “Scarface” so maybe they can break their own record for tobacco incidents crammed into a single picture.

 So do you still think my wormy little theory about the Coen brothers is just one big coincidence or is it finally starting to make some sense?
 Either way, you know that any upcoming films by the Coen brothers probably won’t be featuring Coca-Cola or Chevrolet trucks, that’s for sure.
 You know the biggest celebrity appearing in the next Coens’ picture probably won’t be Jeff Bridges, Josh Brolin, or George Clooney.
 So, who will receive the most screen time in the Coen brothers’ next flick?
 I’ll give you one guess.